MINE SAFETY REVIEW COMMISSION MEETING NOTICE

 All meetings shall be conducted in accord with the Kentucky Open Meetings Act, including, but not limited to, KRS 61.826, except that the requirement in KRS 61.826(2)(b) that the agency provide a "primary location . . . where the public may attend" is suspended to the extent that provision requires an in-person meeting location.
 Therefore, the entire meeting shall be conducted by video teleconference, with a publicly accessible video link being made available for the public to see and hear the meeting.

 Please join the meeting from your computer, tablet or smartphone.

 You can also dial in using your phone.

 1 (669) 224-3412

 Should you have any questions or concerns, please contact Beth Spivey-Minch, Division of Mine Safety and Mine Safety Review Commission, Energy and Environment Cabinet, Department for Natural Resources at 502-782-6711.

 Recognizing that the highest priority and concern of the Commonwealth must be the health and safety of the coal industry's most valuable resource - the miner - resulted in the creation of the Mine Safety Review Commission (MSRC) KRS 351.1041.

-The three-member commission, each of whom is required to meet the criteria of a Court of Appeals Judge is appointed by the governor and confirmed by the Kentucky General Assembly.
+The three-member commission, Chairman David B. Sloan, Commissioner William B. Donan and Commissioner George J. Miller, each of whom are required to meet the criteria of a Court of Appeals Judge is appointed by the governor and confirmed by the Kentucky General Assembly.